TomAugspurger/TomAugspurger.github.io/content/posts/gpu-accelerated-zarr.md

 | Zarr / CuPy    |  3,407        |
 | Custom / CuPy  |    478        |

-You can find the code for theses in my [CUDA Stream Samples][zarr-shards] repository.
+You can find the code for these in my [CUDA Stream Samples][zarr-shards] repository.

 So, we get ~6x speed by using CuPy to do the computation (turns out GPUs are fast a matrix multiplication).
 But by carefully optimizing the I/O pipeline, we